mickfuzz/phd4/_posts/2021-12-30-project-and-design-approaches.md

 - Are learners able to think and articulate the perspective of users of projects as they start to consider the design for what they are creating?
 - Are learners helped to come up with ideas with ideation techniques that scaffold the creative process?

-**Follow-up Resources**
-As part of the Rise Programme at the MMU I've created or helped to create three online courses which explore hands on ways to use design thinking in education and community work. https://rise.mmu.ac.uk/category/enterprise/design-thinking/ - At the time of publishing resources are open to all you just need to log in to access the courses.
+**Follow-up Resources:** As part of the Rise Programme at the MMU I've created or helped to create three online courses which explore hands on ways to use design thinking in education and community work. https://rise.mmu.ac.uk/category/enterprise/design-thinking/ - At the time of publishing resources are open to all you just need to log in to access the courses.

 ## Projects and Project Based Learning